SwingGuy1024/SidecarChallenge/README.md

 All of these may throw a `ResponseException`.
 I've adopted the convention that all methods that may throw `ResponseException` start with the word *confirm.*

-* `<E, ID> E confirmFound(JpaRepository<E, ID> repository, ID id) throws ResponseException` Confirms the returned entity with specified id is not null.
+* `<E, ID> E findOrThrow404(JpaRepository<E, ID> repository, ID id) throws ResponseException` Confirms the returned entity with specified id is not null.
 This also retrieves and returns the entity.
 * `<T> T confirmNeverNull(T object) throws ResponseException` Used for values that are not entities.
 * `void confirmNull(Object object) throws ResponseException` This is useful to ensure a new resource doesn't already exist.
 * `<T> void confirmEqual(T expected, T actual) throws ResponseException`